Single node on-prem deployment on Gaudi AI Accelerator¶

 -F "stream=true"

-Audio uploads are not supported through curl command, use the UI to upload it.
-You can pass base64 string of the audio file as follows :
+Audio uploads are not supported through curl commands, so use the UI to upload it.
+It is possible to pass base64 encoded strings of the audio file:

 curl http://${host_ip}:8888/v1/docsum \